An Unexpected Journey

-Dr. Maria Pierce, a neonatologist at The Children's Hospital of San Antonio, initiated a procedure called whole body cooling to help lower Vernon’s body temperature.
+Dr. Maria Pierce, a neonatologist at CHRISTUS Children's, initiated a procedure called whole body cooling to help lower Vernon’s body temperature.
 The process helps slow down the brain’s metabolism to prevent further damage.
 His care team also placed Vernon on an extracorporeal membrane oxygenation (ECMO) watch.
 ECMO is a heart and lung bypass machine that pumps and oxygenates blood outside the body allowing the heart and lungs to rest until they have time to recover.
-CHofSA is one of only a few centers in the region that can perform ECMO to support these babies.
+CHRISTUS Children's is one of only a few centers in the region that can perform ECMO to support these babies.

 Thankfully, Vernon never needed ECMO because as soon as Jeneva arrived and was able to be near Vernon, he started to turn a corner.
 His breathing and other vital signs steadily improved.

 “It was like Vernon knew his mom was near and could relax,” said Jeneva.
 “From there, he just continued to get stronger and better.”